Subscribe

 The popularity of cryptocurrency trading with initially few legal guardrails created a risky environment.
 Exemplifying this was the demise of the domestically hugely popular (and homegrown) Luna and TerraUSD cryptocurrencies, which resulted in public outcry.

-This is changing in the form of the Digital Asset Basic Act (DABA), which comes into effect in June.
+As a result, the authorities have gradually introduced regulation that addresses problems as they’ve arisen.
+This is changing in the form of the Digital Asset Basic Act (DABA), which aims to create an overarching framework for the sector.
+It has, however, suffered delays and has yet to come into effect.
 Comprising 17 proposals, it is designed to balance the development of blockchain with protection for investors.

 The previous prevalence of scams and crypto risks has also given rise to sizeable penalties for offenders.
 Legislation due to come into effect in July in the form of the Virtual Asset Users Protection Act, imposes prison terms (including life sentences for individuals who accumulate more than 5 billion won ($3.8 million) from illicit crypto schemes) and fines of between three and five times the amount of the illegal profit.